okta/okta-jwt-verifier-golang/README.md

 ## Usage

 This library was built to keep configuration to a minimum.
-To get it running at its most basic form, all you need to provide is the the following information:
+To get it running at its most basic form, all you need to provide is the following information:

 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.oktapreview.com/oauth2/default`.
 - **Client ID**- These can be found on the "General" tab of the Web application that you created earlier in the Okta Developer Console.